-Texture is a key ingredient to professional-looking do-it-yourself wedding flowers.
-Texture is a concept each of us learned about in elementary school when we looked at rough and smooth surfaces.
-It can really be that simple while putting together flowers for your special event, so don't fret about getting complex.
+Texture is an important element in creating professional-looking do-it-yourself wedding flowers.
+The concept of texture is something that each of us learned about in elementary school when we looked at rough and smooth surfaces, and it can really be that simple while putting together flowers for your special event.
+Don't fret about getting too complex.

-Texture is the feel, appearance, or characteristics of a surface.
-This is extremely important in floral design because the texture of a vase, flowers, foliage, fillers, bows, and more need to be taken into account to ensure that the texture will have flow and consistency.
+Texture can be described as the feel, appearance or characteristics of a surface.
+This is extremely important in floral design because the texture of a vase, flowers, foliage, fillers, bows and more need to be taken into account to ensure that the combined texture will have a desirable flow and consistency.
 When most amateur floral designers start out, they are most concerned about using complementary colors in their bouquets and centerpieces.
 What sets the professionals apart from the novices is an understanding of texture.
 To really make your DIY floral arrangements stand out, get comfortable with experimenting with both color and texture.

 Vases and Texture

-A lot of people forget all about vases when they think about the texture of their arrangements.
-Keep in mind that containers add just as much to the texture to event arrangements as the flowers themselves.
-A shiny silver or gold finish vase will make a completely different look and texture than a white, plastic vase.
-In fact, highly reflective vases imply elegance and formality while a coarse-textured, wooded basket is more natural and informal.
-If you are having a rustic theme event, choose wooden vases, stressed finishes and moss accents to make the most texture of the vase (left picture).
-If you are looking for a sleek, modern design try using shiny and smooth, clean-lined vases (middle picture).
-If you want to go with a sophisticated design choose a vase with height and an intricate design (right picture).
+Often people tend to forget all about vases when they think about the texture of their arrangements; keep in mind that containers can add just as much to the texture of special event floral arrangements as the flowers themselves.
+A shiny silver or gold finish on a vase will result in a completely different look and texture than a white plastic vase would.
+In fact, highly reflective vases imply elegance and formality while a coarse-textured wood basket is more natural and informal.
+If you are having a rustic themed event, choose wooden vases, stressed finishes, moss accents and vintage accessories to make the most of the texture of the vase.
+If you are looking for a sleek, more modern design try using shiny and smooth, clean-lined vases.
+Should you want to go with a sophisticated theme, try choosing a vase with height and an intricate design.

 Using the Texture of Flowers and Foliage

-Texture needs to be considered when pairing together different types of flowers and foliages.
+Texture needs to be considered when pairing together different types of flowers and foliage.
 Professionals use some of these guidelines to create well-balanced, pleasing arrangements:

-- Texture will have a greater impact in designs that use only one color, because texture will not have to compete with busy color themes.
-If you are planning on only using one flower color, be sure you use varying textures for making a more interesting look.
-For example the white flower arrangement above uses only one color but uses a lot of texture within the greens and fillers to deliver a more visually appealing result.
+- Texture will have a greater impact in designs that use only one color, because texture will not have to compete with busy color schemes.
+If you are planning on only using one flower color, be sure you use varying textures to create a more interesting look.
+For example, the white flower arrangement above uses only one color but uses a lot of texture within the greens and fillers to deliver a more visually appealing result.

-- Repetition of extreme contrasts adds interest to an arrangement.
-Like above, keep in mind that if you create a pattern you can use multiple types of textures and ideas within one arrangement.
+- Repetition of extreme contrasts adds visual interest to an arrangement.
+As seen above, keep in mind that if you create a pattern you can use multiple types of textures and ideas within one arrangement.